datajake1999/SAPI5IBMTTS/readme.md

 1. Open Command Prompt as administrator.
 This is necessary in order to set up new SAPI voices.
 2. Change directories (cd) to where the Eloquence/ViaVoice files are located.
 3. Type install, and press enter.
+	* Note that if you wish to use this with ETI-Eloquence, the file is called ECI.dll.
+However, once copied, it should be renamed to IBMECI.dll so that it will be loaded properly.

 At this point, you should be able to use Eloquence/IBM ViaVoice with whichever languages you have.